drshahizan/BDM/materials/2understand_bd.md

 "Understanding Big Data" is a comprehensive and multifaceted field of study that focuses on the exploration, analysis, and management of extremely large and complex datasets.
 It is a critical area of knowledge in the modern era, where data is generated at an unprecedented scale and plays a central role in decision-making, research, and innovation across various industries and disciplines.

+Big data refers to the vast and complex datasets characterized by their enormous volume, high velocity, and diverse variety.
+This data, often generated in real-time, includes structured, semi-structured, and unstructured information.
+Managing and deriving insights from big data require specialized technologies like Hadoop, Spark, and NoSQL databases, as well as machine learning algorithms.
+The impact of big data spans across industries, enabling data-driven decisions in business, advancements in healthcare, insights in finance, and innovations in research and smart city development.
+Understanding big data is essential as it underpins a data-centric world, shaping how we analyze, process, and leverage information for improved decision-making and innovation.

 ## What is Big Data?